 The OnGo Awards program, presented by the CBRS Alliance, recognizes innovations in delivering real-world OnGo solutions and highlights the market impact of shared spectrum in the 3.5 GHz CBRS band.

-- Entry will be open to both members and non-members of the Alliance
+- Entries are open to both members and non-members of the CBRS Alliance

-- The final deadline to submit will be in April 2020
+- The final deadline to submit is TBD – Fall

-- Winners will be announced at Connect (X) 2020, taking place on May 18-20 at the Miami Convention Center in Florida
+- Winners will be announced at Connect (X) 2020 in an awards ceremony on Tuesday May 19, 16:00 ET at the Miami Convention Center in Florida

 - Excellence in OnGo Operator Deployment

-- To qualify for this category, the submission must include a named an operator/cellular provider/mobile network operator (MNO), however, other contributing partners/vendors may be involved and mentioned in the submission.
+- To qualify for this category, the submission must include a named mobile or cable network operator, however, other contributing partners/vendors may be involved and mentioned in the submission.

 - Excellence in OnGo Rural/WISP Deployment